 Agretti has become all the rage in part due to celebrity chefs, but also because it is hard to come by.
 Anything rare is often sought after.
 Why is it so difficult to come by?
 Well, if you were thinking of growing Salsola soda a year or so ago and you began searching for seeds, you may have found them difficult to procure.
 Any purveyor that stocked the seed couldn’t meet the demand for them.
 Also, floods in central Italy that year reduced the stocks of seed.

-Another reason that agretti seed is hard to come by is that it has a very short viability period, only about 3 months.
-It is also notoriously hard to germinate; the germination rate is around 30%.
+Another reason that agretti seed is hard to come by is that it has a very short viability period, only about three months.
+It is notoriously hard to germinate as well; the germination rate is around 30%.

-That said, if you can obtain seeds and procure them, plant them immediately in the spring when soil temperatures are around 65 F. (18 C.).
-Sow the seeds and cover them with about ½ inch (1.5 cm.) of soil.
+That said, if you can obtain seeds and procure them, plant them immediately in the spring when soil temperatures are around 65 degrees F. (18 C.).
+Sow the seeds and cover them with about ½ inch (1 cm.) of soil.